Leafwing-Studios/Emergence/design/src/glossary.md

 ### Logistic network

 A network of connected logistic elements that can interact with each other.
+It's composed of:

-It's composed of _producers_, who provide resources to the network, _consumers_, who take resources out of the network and use them, and the connection between them.
+- **producers**, who provide resources to the network
+- **consumers**, who take resources out of the network and use them
+- the connection between these nodes

 A single entity might be both a producer and a consumer.
 In the same game there may be different separated sets of logistic networks.
 The consumers in the network (e.g. logistic bots) can access the producers in the network (e.g. logistic chests), but not outside of it.